williampan22/project1/README.md

 --------------------------------------------------------------------------
 # Part 7

-## The 5 queries are in the SQL file called PART_7 - SQL SELECT QUERIES.sql in the github repository.
+## The 5 queries are in the SQL file called PART_7.sql in the github repository.
 Paste each query one at a time into the "Execute SQL" terminal in DBrowser.

 https://github.com/williampan22/project1/blob/main/PART_7%20-%20SQL%20SELECT%20QUERIES.sql